Intro to Embryos

 Embryos and Stem Cell Research

-These are the words of Dr. James Thomson, the scientist who first extracted stem cells from human embryos.
-Dr. Thomson, himself uncomfortable with the ethics of research using embryos, worked to develop an ethical alternative, hoping that the use of embryos would become “a funny historical footnote” rather than a common research tool.
-At first, many saw adult stem cells as unrealistic alternatives because they are found in small numbers (while blastocysts have many stem cells) and because they did not have the potential to develop as many types of specialized cells as embryonic stem cells.
-But in 2006, Dr. Thomson’s team discovered a way to induce adult stem cells to be “pluripotent,” or have the ability to develop the same types of cells as embryonic stem cells.
-These induced pluripotent stem cells (iPSCs), then, are able to be used in similar ways to embryonic ones, but they do not have the same ethical problems associated with them.
+Dr. James Thomson, the first scientist to extract stem cells from human embryos, has asserted that “if human embryonic stem cell research does not make you at least a little bit uncomfortable, you have not thought about it enough.”
+Dr. Thomson, who was himself uncomfortable with the ethics of embryonic stem cell research, worked to develop an ethical alternative.
+He hoped that the use of human embryos would become “a funny historical footnote” instead of a conventional research tool.
+At first, many scientists viewed the use of adult stem cells as an unrealistic option, both because the quantity of adult stem cells is limited and because adult stem cells lack the potential to develop as many types of specialized cells as embryonic stem cells have.
+But in 2006, Dr. Thomson’s team discovered a way to induce adult stem cells into pluripotency, which is the ability to develop the same types of cells as embryonic stem cells.
+The use of induced pluripotent stem cells (iSPCs) is functionally similar to the use of embryonic stem cells, but it lacks the ethical problems associated with embryonic stem cell research.

-Nonviolent Alternatives: Adult and Placental Stem Cells
+Adult and Placental Stem Cells

-Adult stem cells show great promise in research — in fact, they are considered by some to be the “gold standard in regenerative medicine.”
-Research into the use of induced pluripotent stem cells (iPSCs) is increasing at a much faster rate than research with embryonic stem cells, and some researchers predict that this rate will continue, as iPSCs are easier to derive than embryonic stem cells.
-Collecting adult skin cells only requires a simple biopsy, “about as painful as a blood draw,” and a large number of cells can be drawn from a comparatively small amount of tissue.
-As Dr. David Prentice writes, iPSCs “have distinct advantages compared with embryonic stem cells because they can be made from virtually any person or tissue, healthy or diseased, more cheaply and efficiently than embryonic stem cells...” iPSCs can also be patient-specific, made from the patient’s own skin cells, and therefore they are more likely to be accepted by the patient’s immune system.
+Adult stem cells have proven incredibly effective in research.
+In fact, they are appraised by some researchers as the “gold standard in regenerative medicine.”
+Research into the use of iSPCs is increasing at a much faster rate than research with embryonic stem cells, and some researchers expect this trend to continue.
+This is largely because iSPCs are easier to derive than embryonic stem cells.
+Collecting adult skin cells only requires a simple biopsy “about as painful as a blood draw,” and a large number of adult stem cells can be obtained from a comparatively small amount of tissue.
+As Dr. David Prentice writes, iSPCs “have distinct advantages compared with embryonic stem cells because they can be made from virtually any person or tissue, healthy or diseased, more cheaply and efficiently than embryonic stem cells.”
+Scientists can also generate iSPCs from the skin cells of the patient who needs them, increasing the likelihood that the iSPCs will be accepted by a patient’s immune system.

 Addressing Common Arguments